A GALLERY I am always eager to visit is the October Gallery @

 The Website is not to be confused with the American "October Gallery"website; they are completely independent from each other!

-“It is rare that a small, independent art gallery offers high-quality workshops to such a wide range of ages and with such clear aims, but the October Gallery consistently does this.
+World regions included at the gallery are: Africa, Asia, Australasia, Europe, North and South America.
+There is also quite an extensive Educational Programme aswell, they say;“It is rare that a small, independent art gallery offers high-quality workshops to such a wide range of ages and with such clear aims, but the October Gallery consistently does this.
 One of the main values of the gallery as far as we are concerned is the regularity of exhibitions featuring the work of non-European, living artists.”

 No comments: